pymupdf/PyMuPDF/docs/document.rst

       .. note::

-          * In contrast to :meth:`copyPage`, this method creates a new page object (with a new :data:`xref`), which can be changed independently from the original.
+          * In contrast to :meth:`copy_page`, this method creates a new page object (with a new :data:`xref`), which can be changed independently from the original.

           * Any Popup and "IRT" ("in response to") annotations are **not copied** to avoid potentially incorrect situations.